jakobjassmann/ecodes-dk-lidar/documentation/variables.md

 Min/max difference in landscape openness based on Yokoyama et al. 2002 calculated using the OPALS Openness module and a search radius of 50 m.
 Indicates presence / absence of linear landscape features.

 First, the 0.4 m DTM is aggregated to a grain size of 10 m.
-To reduce edge effects in subsequent calculations, this aggregatioon is carried out for a mosaic including the target tile and all available tiles in the direct neighbourhood (max.
-8 neighbouring tiles).
-The min and max of the positive openness for all eight cardinal directions with search radius of 50 m are then calculated for all cells in the tile mosaic using the OPALS Openness module (feature = 'positive', kernelSize = 5 and selMode = 1/2).
+To reduce edge effects in subsequent calculations, this aggregation is carried out for a mosaic including the target tile and all available tiles in the direct neighbourhood (max. eight neighbouring tiles).
+The min and max of the positive openness for all eight cardinal directions within a search radius of 50 m are then calculated for all cells in the tile mosaic using the [OPALS Openness module](https://opals.geo.tuwien.ac.at/html/stable/ModuleOpenness.html) (feature = 'positive', kernelSize = 5 and selMode = 1/2).
 Next, the min & max values are converted to degrees, the difference is calculated and the result rounded to the nearest full degree.
 The output is cropped to the extent of the target tile.
-Should the neighbourhood mosaic be incomplete, i.e. contain less than 8 neighbouring tiles, cells within the first 50 m of all edges where a neighbourhood tile is missing are masked out (set to NA).
-Documentation for the OPALS Openness module can be found [here](https://opals.geo.tuwien.ac.at/html/stable/ModuleOpenness.html).
+Should the neighbourhood mosaic be incomplete, i.e. contain less than eight neighbouring tiles, cells within the first 50 m of all edges where a neighbourhood tile is missing are masked out (set to NA).

 **Issues:**

-No known issues with this variable.
+- Cells with incomplete neighbourhoods will have NA values assigned for the first 5 cells (50 m) on the borders with missing neighbours.

 **References:**
 - Yokoyama, R. / Shirasawa, M. / Pike, R.J.
 (2002): Visualizing topography by openness: A new application of image processing to digital elevation models.
 Photogrammetric Engineering and Remote Sensing, Vol.68, pp.251-266.